The Legend of Spyro: Dawn of the Dragon

 Elijah Wood and Gary Oldman reprise their roles as Spyro and Ignitus, respectively, while Wayne Brady replaces Billy West as Sparx and Christina Ricci replaces Mae Whitman as Cynder from the previous game.
 It also features the voice talents of Blair Underwood as Hunter the Cheetah and Mark Hamill as Malefor, the Dark Master.

-It is the end of the second Spyro continuity, with Skylanders: Spyro's Adventure (2011) serving as the second reboot of the franchise after Vivendi Games merged with video game publisher Activision to form the Activision Blizzard holding company on July 10, 2008.
+It is the end of The Legend of Spyro continuity, with Skylanders: Spyro's Adventure (2011) serving as the second reboot of the franchise after Vivendi Games merged with video game publisher Activision to form the Activision Blizzard holding company on July 10, 2008.

 Gameplay

-This is the first Spyro game that allows a player to fly at any time they want (free-fly mode).
+This is the first Spyro game that allows a player to fly at any time they want, with free-fly mode.
 The game also features a co-op mode with Cynder.
-The co-op feature allows players to have the option of completing the game as either Spyro or Cynder, along with giving them the power to switch between Spyro and Cynder.
-In previous titles of the Legend of Spyro series, Spyro must travel through the level and defeat enemies in a linear fashion.
-However, this time players explore larger areas and collect items in order to progress through the game.
+The co-op feature allows players the option of completing the game as either Spyro or Cynder, along with the ability to switch between the two dragons.
+In previous Legend of Spyro titles, Spyro must travel through the level and defeat enemies in a linear fashion.
+However, this time players will explore larger areas and collect items in order to progress through the game.

-Spyro retains his command of fire, electricity, ice and earth (all of which he now has access to from the start), while Cynder controls poison, fear, wind and shadow.
-Powers, that were given to her, when she was controlled by the Dark Master.
-Cynder is faster, yet weaker than Spyro.
+Spyro retains his command of fire, electricity, ice and earth (all of which he now has access to from the start), while Cynder controls poison, fear, wind and shadow - all powers that were granted to her when she was controlled by the Dark Master.
+Spyro is stronger but has slower movement, while Cynder is weaker, with faster movement.

-Along with the standard power-ups that gems can cause, Spyro and Cynder can both equip pieces of Dragon-armor, that they'd find.
-They also have another feature called melee combos.
-The more times, the player hits the enemy, the more blue Gems the players will earn.
+Along with the standard power-ups that gems can grant, Spyro and Cynder can both equip pieces of Dragon Armor that they can find.
+They also have another feature called melee combos - the more times the player hits the enemy, the more Gems the players will earn.
 Blue Gems will power up Spyro and Cynder, allowing them to upgrade moves.
-Along with Blue Gems, there are also Red gems, which restore lost health.
-The green gems will give the dragons their magic, allowing to charge their element attacks.
-The Fury Gems, known from previous titles, have been replaced by dark crystals, that can drain magic, if they're not destroyed.
-The Fury-Meter now goes up, depending on the number of times, Spyro or Cynder score attacks on enemies.
-In addition to normal enemies, there are elite enemies, which are enemies, that are stronger than normal ones.
-Their masks give them invincibility to normal attacks.
-The player must use an element of a designated color, that matches the of the mask, in order to knock the mask off.
-Once kicked off, normal attacks and other elemental powers will be allowed.
+In addition, there are also red Gems, which restore lost health.
+The green gems will give the dragons their magic, allowing them usage of their elemental attacks.

+The Fury Gems from previous titles have been replaced by dark crystals, which can drain magic if they're not destroyed.
+The Fury Meter now increases depending on the number of times Spyro or Cynder land attacks on enemies.

+In addition to standard enemies, there are also elite enemies - which are stronger than standard ones.
+Their masks grant them invincibility to normal attacks.
+The player must use an element of a designated color (that which matches that of the enemy's mask) in order to knock the mask off.
+Once kicked off, normal attacks and other elemental powers can be used.